lustre-labs/lustre/pages/hints/rendering-lists.md

 experiencing any delay.
 The visual issue presents as a duplicate `a` cat image until image `b` is downloaded, at which point it replaces the first `a` image.

+> **Note:** Because the cat API returns a random image, it is possible for the final
+> result to be a duplicate cat image.
+This is a different situation from the one
+> described above.
+Using the slugs from above, this situation would produce
+> a list `[a, a]`.

-To try and represent this in a different way:
+To try and represent this in a different way by showing how the DOM might change:

 ```
 Increment ->                 Increment ->